 Watch this video to learn about the importance of self-care:

-5. Care of others
+5. Care for others

 People like to feel loved and cared for.
 Your family is no different.
 Find ways to make them feel appreciated, and they will likely reciprocate.